Add a True/False question to assess whether students understand the validity of a statement, or to ask a question with binary answer options.

 Customize the text displayed for the 'true' and 'false' options by clicking into the Options text fields for True and False to enter alternative binary answer choices.

 Once you have set up your question, select the correct answer in Correct Answer Setup.

-Opt to have the 'false' option require a correction by checking Require a correction if False.
+Check Require a correction if False to opt to have the 'false' option require a correction.
 Note that checking this box makes it a subjective question, and students’ responses to this question are not automatically scored.

 Enter Author Notes to explain why certain choices are incorrect, or why you chose to allocate a certain percentage of possible points to alternate answers.
 If you have edit access to a question, you will see this field.
 This information will not display to students.

 Align Learning Objectives

 Click Learning Objectives to open the Learning Objectives browser window.